-If experts’ predictions turn out to be accurate, and production kicks off, Lebanon will begin to witness a constant stream of revenues through three different channels: royalty fees, share of profits and taxes on earnings.
+If experts’ predictions turn out to be accurate, and production kicks off, Lebanon will begin to witness a constant stream of revenues through three different channels: royalty fees, the share of profits and taxes on earnings.

-The EPA agreement would likely entitle Lebanon to a government take ranging between 65 and 71 percent and 55 and 63 percent when taking into account all proceeds from oil and gas emanating from block 4 and 9 respectively, says Haytayan.
+The EPA agreement would likely entitle Lebanon to a government take ranging between 65 and 71 percent and 55 and 63 percent when taking into account all proceeds from oil and gas emanating from blocks 4 and 9 respectively, says Haytayan.

 These include the government's share of profits, a royalty fee of four percent of gas produced and a percentage varying between 5 and 12 percent of oil produced as well as taxes applicable to petroleum activities.

-Thus, Lebanon and its citizens have much to look forward to provided that “the hydrocarbon income is built on the right foundations,” Baroudi says, hailing the consortium members as “highly qualified in deep and off-shore drilling,” and praising the adequate job of the LPA.
+Lebanon and its citizens have much to look forward to provided that “the hydrocarbon income is built on the right foundations,” Baroudi says, hailing the consortium members as “highly qualified in deep and off-shore drilling,” and praising the adequate job of the LPA.

 The right foundations that Baroudi alludes to, however, are grounded in the Lebanese government’s ability to properly manage the influx of revenue it expects to generate.